 The map of Detroit is divided up by Zip Codes.
 To start exploring individual properties, first click a zip code to zoom down to the local level.
 You can also search for a specific address, or if you're in Detroit, press the "What's Around Me?" button to automatically zoom down to where you are.

 Use the Data Layers button to choose which property information you'd like to see.

 Click a property to pull up its address.
 Click the address to visit the property page.

 Use the comment box to leave a message on a property or area.
 Comments made by others should appear below a property or area.

 While signed in, use the drawing tool icons in the upper right to click and draw points on the map.
 Outline an area you're interested in, give it a name, and save it to focus on that area.
-Free users can draw and save X neighborhoods publicly.
-Paid members can draw and save as many as they'd like publicly or privately, and set one as their own neighborhood.
+Free users can draw and save 25 neighborhoods publicly.

 Click the Activity feed under the Community tab to see a sequential list of everything everyone has said or added to the site.